MatthewCharlton/wp-dbquery-report-table/README.md

 # wp-mysql-report-table
-Wordpress Plugin to allow to query DB and output to table
+Wordpress Plugin allows you to query DB and output to table via shortcode